WammKD/heroku-buildpack-guile-scheme/README.md

 # heroku-buildpack-artanis
-A Heroku buildpack to run a Guile Artanis, web-application framework, project
+A Heroku buildpack to run an Artanis, web-application framework, project, powered by Guile Scheme